onsdag den 19. juli 2023

 An affair with Madame Masque

 Writer Gerry Conway introduced Tony Stark’s new secretary, the attractive Krissy Longfellow in Iron Man #91.
 She was taken hostage a couple of times, by Kraken in Iron Man #93 and 94 and by the new Guardsman in #97, so there were never any hints that she harbored a secret identity until new writer Bill Mantlo took over with Iron Man #97 in 1977.
 He re-established Tony Stark’s dependency on the chestplate to keep his artificial heart beating while initiating a sub-plot about a shadowed woman helping out the Guardsman at Stark International, hinting that it was Madame Masque in #99 and having Krissy team-up with a thief stealing Iron Man armor in #101.
 This all led to the revelation in #103 that Krissy Longfellow was really Madame Masque in disguise.
 She was a villain with a horribly disfigured face who knew Tony Stark was Iron Man and whom Tony Stark nevertheless had romanced briefly in Iron Man #19 by writer Archie Goodwin before her apparent death.
 Now she was back, and in Iron Man #104 Bill Mantlo immediately had them in bed together and enjoying an intense affair.
-It lasted right up until Iron Man #115 and 116 where Madame Masque, also known as Whitney Frost sided with her father, the villain Count Nefaria against Iron Man – a betrayal that naturally doomed their relationship.
+It lasted right up until Iron Man #115 and 116 where Madame Masque, also known as Whitney Frost, sided with her father, the villain Count Nefaria against Iron Man – a betrayal that naturally doomed their relationship.

 Bodyguard dates Tony Stark